FAQ

 WHO HOSTS THE AFGHAN-AMERICAN CONFERENCE?

-The conference is an annual event hosted by the Afghan-American Community Organization (AACO) and produced by the AACO Committee consisting of Afghan-American professionals and students from across the U.S.
+The conference is an annual event hosted by the Afghan-American Community Organization (AACO) and produced by the all-volunteer AACO Committee consisting of Afghan-American professionals and students from across the U.S.

 Please refer to the Our Team section of our website to learn more about the AACO Committee.